saintsal/saintsal.github.io/_posts/2014-12-17-constraints.md

 It’s too late for me to call the shots.
 My condition makes the decisions these days.

 I’m in a similar predicament to all the overworked job burnouts, or failed business plans.
 Discarded husks once containing so much promise, energy and good will.
 The silver lining is that Mono turned up the heat a bit too fast so at least I noticed.

 ##Lessons learned

 Over this year, I’ve experienced a kind of sneak peak at the future, when I’m a grumpy old man with only a few good hours each day.
-And this has debunked a bunch of myths I was letting myself beleive.
+And this has debunked a bunch of myths I was letting myself believe.

 ### Motivation isn’t the answer

 I’m lucky enough to own my own business, do what I love, and get paid for it.
 I work because I want to, not because I need to.
 I love who I work with.
 Master of my own destiny and all that.
-I feel priviledged, but that doesn’t mean I can keep pushing myself.
+I feel privileged, but that doesn’t mean I can keep pushing myself.

 ### Hustle is a lazy and misleading antidote

 Move fast and break things.
 Hustle!
 Sleep when you’re dead, right?
-Sure, sometimes it makes sense to whip open a can of hustle, but just as often its egotistical nonesense masquerading as good business practice.
+Sure, sometimes it makes sense to whip open a can of hustle, but just as often its egotistical nonsense masquerading as good business practice.

 Hustle and persistence — use them wisely, or they’ll use you up.

 ### Saying no isn’t enough

 Looking back, I’ve been forced to be more decisive, which is a good thing.
 I’ve learned to pick my battles.